5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 # Adding a fake Embedded Controller (`SSDT-EC`) or (`SSDT-EC-USBX`)

-## About Embedded Controllers
+## What's an EC?
 An embedded controller (or `EC`) is a hardware microcontroller inside of computers (especially Laptops) that can handle a lot of different tasks: from receiving and processing signals from keyboards and/or touchpads, thermal measurements, managing the battery, handling switches and LEDs, handling USB power, Bluetooth toggle, etc., etc.

 ### Why do I need a fake/virtual EC?

+Since macOS Catalina, the way devices are handled by the Embedded Controller has changed and checks for verifying its presence have been implemented ([more details](https://github.com/khronokernel/EC-fix-guide#so-why-do-i-get-these-errors)).
+So if it's not present, macOS boot will stall and you will receive status messages including:

+- `apfs_module_start…` or
+- `Waiting for Root device` or
+- `Waiting on…IOResources…` or
+- `previous shutdown cause…`

+On most wintel systems (some Lenovo Laptops excluded), the Embedded Controller is not named `EC__` but `EC0_`, `H_EC`, `ECDV` or `PGEC` so macOS doesn't detect it and can't attach the required `AppleACPIEC` driver to it.

-On Desktop PCs, the Embedded Controller usually isn't named correctly for macOS, so it can't attach to the `AppleACPIEC` driver.
-In this case this is a good thing, since `EC` devices from PCs are usually incompatible with macOS and may break at any time.
+For Desktop PCs this is a good thing, since Embedded Controllers of PC mainboards are usually incompatible with macOS and may break at any time.
 In other words: on Desktops, `AppleACPIEC` kext must be prevented from connecting to an existing `EC`.
-To ensure thes, we disable the device in the system's `DSDT` and add a fake/virtual `EC` for macOS to play with instead.
+To ensure this, we disable the device when macOS is running add a fake/virtual `EC` so macOS is happy.

-In macOS Catalina and newer, checks for varifying the presence of the EC have been implemented.
-So if it's not present, macOS will stall and you will receive status messages like `apfs_module_start…` or `Waiting for Root device` or `Waiting on…IOResources…` or `previous shutdown cause…`
+On Laptops, the `EC` microcontroller actually really exists but may not be detected because macOS expects a different name than what's provided by the system's `DSDT`.
+In this case we just use a fake EC to keep macOS happy.

 ### `SSDT-EC` or `SSDT-EC-USBX`: which one do I need?
-In order to get USB Power Management working properly on **Skylake and newer CPUs**, we have to add a fake `EC` as well as a `USBX` device to supply USB power properties, so macOS can attach its `AppleBusPowerController` service to it.
+In order to get USB Power Management working properly on **Skylake and newer**, we have to add a fake `EC` as well as a `USBX` device to inject USB power properties, so macOS can attach its `AppleBusPowerController` service to it.
 Both devices are included in `SSDT-EC-USBX`.
-For older systems, `SSDT-EC` alone is sufficient (if required at all).
+For older systems, `SSDT-EC` alone is sufficient.

-On Laptops, the `EC` microcontroller actually really exists but may be not detected because macOS expects a different name than what's provided by the system's `DSDT`.
-In this case we just use a fake EC to keep macOS happy.

-#### SSDT-EC vs SSDT-EC-USBX in a nutshell
+### SSDT-EC in a nutshell

-- On **Desktops**, an existing `EC` has to be disabled and a fake EC has to be added.
+- On **Desktops**, an existing `EC` has to be disabled and a fake one has to be added.
-- On **Laptops**, we just need an additional fake EC to be present (not always required).
+- On **Laptops**, we just need an additional fake `EC` if the ACPI name of the Embedded Controller isn't `EC__` already.
-- **Skylake** and newer Intel CPUs require `SSDT-EC-USBX`, older CPUs only require `SSDT-EC`.
+- **Skylake** and newer Intel CPUs require `SSDT-EC-USBX`, older CPUs require `SSDT-EC`.

 ## Adding a fake EC Device
-There are 2 methods for adding a fake or virtual EC: either by manually editing the required SSDT sample (Method 1) or by using SSDTTime, which can generate the required SSDT-EC automatically based on analyzing the DSDT (Method 2).
+There are 2 methods for adding a fake or virtual EC: automated (Method 1) or manual (Method 2).

-Use either one method or the other, not both! :warning: DON'T rename `EC0`, `H_EC`, etc. to `EC` with binary renames.
+Use either one method or the other, not both! :warning: DON'T rename `EC0`, `H_EC`, etc. to `EC` desktop systems.
 These devices are incompatible with macOS and may break at any time. `AppleACPIEC` kext must NOT load on desktops.

 ### Method 1: automated SSDT generation using SSDTTime